What We Do

 University of Washington graduate programs are among the best in the nation — and the world — and our graduate students are our most valuable assets.
 To ensure that our students earn more than a degree, the Graduate School offers a range of opportunities so they can develop the leadership, communication and personal skills needed for a rewarding life and academic, research or professional career.

-Our Graduate Opportunities & Minority Achievement Program (GO-MAP) awards approximately $600,000 in recruitment funding each year to about 25 departments, hosts quarterly receptions to build community, offers professional development workshops and sponsors Prospective Student Days to welcome admitted students to campus each spring, connecting them with UW resources.
+Our Graduate Opportunities & Minority Achievement Program (GO-MAP) awards approximately $600,000 in recruitment funding each year, hosts quarterly receptions to build community, offers professional development workshops and sponsors Prospective Student Days to welcome admitted students to campus each spring, connecting them with UW resources.
 The Graduate School also coordinates the National Name Exchange, a consortium of 50 universities that share the names of their talented ethnic minority students.

 Through Core Programs, the Graduate School helps students develop the skills and capacities they need to flourish throughout graduate school and into their careers.
 Workshops and online content address topics such as how to find a mentor, select a lab and look for a job in academia or industry.